BWindey/print3/README.md

 In short: when the main goal of your application is printing a file to the terminal, spend some time optimising that printing part.
 The standard library is made for ergonomics, not for raw speed in specialised usecases.

+Small sidenote, with some other optimisations, benchmarks now show that `print3` can print my `long.c3` test-file in just `13ms`.
+Maybe I write an article some day about the steps taken to get there.